Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Simulations

 Having established the utility of trajectory-resolved Weiss fields, we now examine the differences in performance for quenches that have significant trajectory-averaged Weiss fields, and quenches that don't.
-In Fig. \ref{fig:magnet}\,(a) we show results for the transverse magnetization $\mathcal{M}^x = \frac{1}{N}\sum_j \langle \hat{S}^x_j \rangle $ following a quantum quench within the ordered phase of the 3D quantum Ising model (\ref{eq:TFIM}) on a $5\times5\times5$ cubic lattice with $125$ sites.
-We start from the fully-polarized state $\ket{\Downarrow}$ with all spins down, and time-evolve using the Hamiltonian with $\Gamma/J = 0.7$.
-As can be seen from Fig. \ref{fig:magnet}\,(c), this quench is associated with a non-zero trajectory-averaged Weiss field over the duration of the simulation, corresponding to a non-vanishing mean field in the initial state.
-It is evident from panel (a) that the trajectory-resolved Weiss fields perform better that the trajectory-averaged ones, although the relative gains from their use is modest in this case.
+In Fig. \ref{fig:magnet}\,(a) we show results for the transverse magnetization $\mathcal{M}^x = \frac{1}{N}\sum_j \langle \hat{S}^x_j \rangle $ following a quantum quench within the ordered phase of the 2D quantum Ising model (\ref{eq:TFIM}) on a $7 \times 7$ square lattice with $49$ sites.
+We start from the fully-polarized state $\ket{\Downarrow}$ with all spins down, and time-evolve using the Hamiltonian with $\Gamma/J = 0.2$.
+As can be seen in Fig. \ref{fig:magnet}\,(c), this quench is associated with a non-zero trajectory-averaged Weiss field over the duration of the simulation, corresponding to a non-vanishing mean field in the initial state.
+It is evident from panel (a) that the trajectory-resolved Weiss fields perform better than the trajectory-averaged ones, although the relative gains from their use is modest in this case.
 This can also be seen from the behavior of the norm of the quantum state, $|\psi(t)|^2$, which remains close to unity when the stochastic fluctuations are adequately sampled \cite{Begg2019,Begg2020}.
-The difference between the two approaches is noticebly greater for quantum quenches without a significant trajectory-averaged Weiss field.
-This is illustrated in Fig. \ref{fig:magnet}\,(b) for a quantum quench in the 2D quantum Ising model from the disordered phase to the ordered phase.
-Specifically, the system is initialized in the fully-polarized state in the x-direction, $\ket{+} = \prod_{j=1}^N \frac{1}{\sqrt{2}}(\ket{\downarrow} + \ket{\uparrow})_j$, and time-evolved with the Hamiltonian with $\Gamma/J = 0.1$.
-It can be seen that the simulation time with the trajectory-resolved Weiss field is approximately double that of the trajectory-averaged approach.
-For this particular quench the stochastic trajectories rapidly spread out over the Bloch-sphere and the trajectory-averaged Weiss field remains close to zero throughout the evolution.
-As shown in Fig. \ref{fig:magnet}\,(c), the use of a trajectory-averaged Weiss field offers little advantage over the case with $m_j^z=0$.
+In the Appendices, we provide data for a quench in 3D within the ordered phase.
+The results demonstrate similar performance improvements when using the trajectory-resolved Weiss field.